New electric BMW iX SUV starts from £69,905

 BMW has previously confirmed that when the iX is connected to an 11kW home charger, a full charge takes around 11 hours for both models.

-For buyers in search of more performance, a flagship iX M60 performance model is slated to arrive in 2022, with BMW confirming that it will have a powertrain producing over 600bhp.
+For buyers in search of more performance, a flagship iX M60 performance model will arrive in 2022, with BMW confirming that it will have a powertrain producing 611bhp.

 Trim levels, pricing and specifications

 The BMW iX SUV can be specced in either ‘Sport’ or ‘M Sport’ trims.
 Each includes a generous list of standard equipment with 21-inch alloy wheels, four-zone climate control, wireless phone charging, heated front seats and an 18-speaker Harmon premium stereo system.

 Safety kit includes BMW’s Driving Assistant Professional, which adds semi-autonomous cruise control with the capability of being upgraded to Level 3 autonomy in the future.
 Park Assist is also fitted, meaning the car can park itself with driver supervision.
 An Acoustic Protection system is also fitted.
 This warns pedestrians of the car’s presence by emitting a unique sound scored by film composer Hans Zimmer.

 The Sport trim starts at £69,905 for the xDrive40 variant, with the M Sport iX costing an extra £3,000.
 For the higher price, the M Sport trim adds a different set of 21-inch alloys, and M Sport specific styling including a new front splitter, side skirts, rear diffuser, a rear spoiler and darkened tail lights.
 M Sport spec cars also get upgraded brakes.

 At the top of the range, the xDrive50 iX starts from £91,905.
 Mechanical differences over the entry-level model include rear-wheel steering, giving it improved manoeuvrability in town, and air suspension for a smoother ride.